61040-ddag/neighborhoods/README.md

 **Throws**

-- `403` - If the user is not logged in
+- `403` - if the user is not logged in
-- `404` - If no neighborhood with neighborhoodId exists
+- `404` - if no neighborhood with neighborhoodId exists
-- `400` - If title of stroll or videoStroll is not properly formatted string
+- `400` - if title of stroll or videoStroll is not properly formatted string

 #### `DELETE /api/strolls/:strollId?`